endi-hajdari/hydraulic-analyses/README.md

 # Hydraulic Analyses

-## Folder Structure Breakdown
+## Repository Breakdown
 There are currently **6** main folders in this repository, each one corresponding to a different hydraulic project/analysis.
-Below is a breakdown of the subfolders and files contained in each folder in this repository:
+Below is a breakdown of the subfolders and files contained in each folder in this repository.
+Note that each main folder contains a ```README.md``` file that provides a brief overview of each project/analysis.

  > **Main Folder ID:** ```Activated Sludge Model Mathematical Development```
  >